 Mark returned to Denmark in the early 2000s to serve as managing director-Europe and senior vice president of MDS Proteomics, a company headquartered in Toronto, Canada.
-He was responsible for biological, analytical and informatic operations at the leading proteomic company, and for its alliance with Abgenix aimed at co-developing therapeutic antibodies.
+He was responsible for biological, analytical and informatic operations at the Danish site of this leading proteomic company, and for its alliance with Abgenix aimed at co-developing therapeutic antibodies.